confidencewoman/site/prologue-2-mayke.md

 Amaranth snapped pictures of the fuel storage frames with the camera from her purse, shot after shot, until its film counter clicked empty, and then, “Got the snaps.
 So we’re not going back out your window, Mayke,” she said, calmly for the others, but still shaken inside. _Can’t panic, can’t let it surface in my voice, not now, but oh fuck, I thought I’d almost lost you, Jade…_ “No portal, no chance.
 Thoughts?”

 “I got an idea,” the technician said.
 She was jittery, eyes closed, hands balled into shaking maybe on the verge of losing it, Amaranth thought, but then she came back to speech: “One road out.
 Have to go through the motor pool and get something that can handle the road.
-Need a diversion or they just come after us.”
+Need a diversion or they just come after us, and they could be shooting to kill.”

 “Oh, it’s _us_ now, is it?”
 Jade said, wincing as Amaranth helped them up.
 “Good thing, too.”

 “This ain’t about you and me, _sugarbritches_.
-I’m just sick of this fucking _jungle_… and you know what, there’s another safety system I always wondered about.
+I’m just sick of this fucking _jungle_.
 Remember the map?
 Get your shit from my office if you can, but even if you can’t, motor pool, inside entrance, _five minutes_.
 Wait for me or you have _no chance_, hear me? _No chance_.”

 She began to heft one of the smaller fuel cylinders out of its storage frame.
 As far as Amaranth could tell, it was a solid cylinder of metal.
 She was _strong_.
 But hells if she was going out there alone without a proper sendoff.
 Especially since she was doing it to give all three of them a chance.
 “Wait,” Amaranth said, and grabbed Mayke by her VP&M badge lanyard, pulled her into a kiss.
 “For luck.”
 Mayke didn’t say anything, but there was the ghost of a genuine smile; touched by fear, yes, but by no means dominated by it.
 She picked up the fuel cylinder, gave Amaranth a quick nod, and hauled ass.